IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 Frontends expose panels, which the system UI processes and presents when appropriate.
 Panels are used for a wide range of functionalities.
-This is not limited to opening panels when pressing a menu item, but also notifications, process bars, and even the menu itself.
+This is not limited to opening panels when pressing a menu item, but also notification panels, process panels, and even the menu itself.

 ### Panel types